LucasPickering/soze/README.md

 # Case-Control-CLI
 CLI to control the LEDs and LCD in my computer case.

-Uses the jSSC library (https://code.google.com/p/java-simple-serial-connector/)
+Uses the [jSSC library](https://code.google.com/p/java-simple-serial-connector/) for serial connections.